ChipSum-Group/ChipSum.MD/README.md

 RDFVASP.py: Calculate RDF(Radial distribution function) of pair atoms from MSDVASP.py and MSDQE.py output file .pos.

 plot_trajectory.py: Plot motion trajectory graphs of atoms from MSDVASP.py and MSDQE.py output file .pos.

+cal_SED.py: Calculate the spectral energy density (SED) from MD trajectory and then Phonon dispersion and Phonon density of states (DOS).